 If no luck, I'd button/zip it up, put it into a cotton laundry bag, safety pin the opening very well, then try the Dryel type of home dry cleaning cloths, using double what it suggests for one load.
 When through, immediately take it out and pull it into shape if wrinkled, hang the stain side in the sun.
 What do you have to lose?
 If it were mine, this is what I'd do.
 God bless and help you. : )

 I spilled beer all over my new silk dress.
 I took it to the dry cleaners immediately and pointed out the stain, but they dry cleaned it without removing the stain.
 Do you have any ideas on how to remove this beer stain even though it is already set in?

 The alcohol (sugar) in the drink may be what stained it.
 Someone spilled white wine on the back of my wedding dress and the cleaners couldn't fix it.
 I took it to another place and they hand washed it in water to get all that sugar out and now it looks great.
 I think most things can be hand washed and that is the only way to really get out that sugar which will turn it brown over time.

 Removing a beer stain on a suede purse.

 Marie from Chula Vista, CA

 Wipe it off the best you can with clear water on a damp sponge.
 You don't want to get it too wet, just enough to help lift the stain.
-Then, after it has dried, brush corn meal into the suede, let it sit for a few minutes, then brush out.

 I have a pair of blue mesh shoes and a beer was turned over on them.
 I've used a every mild solution, but nothing seems to be working; is there anything else I can possibly use to remove this stain cause I love these shoes?